 Since we move slowly, one step at a time, and gently guide you through each step, and since you will have daily help and support, making progress is not difficult.
-But when a group member doesn’t do the therapy and/or refuses to take part in the nightly activities, they have essentially chosen not to get better.
-Please do not plan to join our group unless you really want to overcome social anxiety and will do what’s necessary.
-The process takes daily interaction with the other group members.
+But when a group member doesn’t do the therapy and/or refuses to take part in the scheduled activities, they have essentially chosen not to get better.
+Please do not plan to join the group unless you really want to overcome social anxiety and will do what’s necessary.
+The process takes regular interaction with the other group members.

-This is a comprehensive seven-day-a-week program that requires daily participation with other group members.
-You plan events each day of the week and the cognitive/behavioral therapy group is conducted on Saturday.
+This is a comprehensive program that requires regular participation with other group members.
+You plan events during the week and the cognitive/behavioral therapy group is conducted on Saturday.

 The first group meeting covers sessions #1-4 in the online therapy series, "Overcoming Social Anxiety: Step by Step".
 It is imperative people be conversant with the therapy and have a good understanding of it.
-We prefer people who have done the first eight (8) sessions on their own before the therapy group begins.
 Having this cognitive understanding and knowledge will allow you to make more efficient and faster progress in the group.

 Individual Appointment Fees *